Achieving Optimal Sample Complexity for a Broader Class of Signals in Sparse Phase Retrieval: Theoretical Analysis

-Moreover, there exist some signals that make the less-than sign strictly holds.
+Moreover, there exist some signals that make the inequality strictly hold.
 Therefore, \eqref{eq:gESP_sqrtk_result} is indeed tighter than~\eqref{eq:gESP_k_result}.
 See Section~\ref{sec:DissB} for an in-depth discussion.

 On the other hand, compared to the state of the art, the results~\eqref{eq:gESP_k_result} and~\eqref{eq:gESP_sqrtk_result} are superior for certain signals.
-In other words, even though $s(p)$ is unknown as well as executing Algorithm~\ref{alg:gESP} for multiple times is infeasible, our algorithm taking $p=k$ or $\ceiling{\sqrt k}$ can perform better compared with existing algorithms.
-Discussion~\ref{sec:disA} gives an in-depth discussion.
+In other words, even though $s(p)$ is unknown and executing Algorithm~\ref{alg:gESP} multiple times is infeasible, our algorithm taking $p=k$ or $\ceiling{\sqrt k}$ can perform better compared with existing algorithms. \Cref{sec:disA} provides an in-depth discussion.